Ginette Neveu: Career

 In 1935, aged 15, Neveu achieved worldwide celebrity status when she won the Henryk Wieniawski Violin Competition.
 Unable to afford the cost of travel to Warsaw, the family was helped by Flesch, who paid for the trip.
 In the preliminary round (of 180 competitors) Neveu was placed first, 26 points ahead of David Oistrakh, and in the final again she came in first.
 She was 15, Oistrakh 27 at the time.
 Henri Temianka was placed third.
 Neveu was immediately signed to an extensive touring contract which over the next two years saw her give solo performances at the leading concert halls of Germany, Poland, the Soviet Union, the United States and Canada.

 Neveu's international career was interrupted by World War II, during which she gave few concerts, nearly all in France.
-Many invitations to play in Germany were turned down.
+Many invitations to play in Germany were turned down, and she played almost exclusively in small halls in the zone libre.
 She was finally able to make her London debut in 1946.
 She recorded Sibelius's Violin Concerto at Abbey Road Studios in the same year.

 Her brother Jean-Paul usually accompanied her on piano, and the two toured postwar Europe extensively, appearing at the Prague Spring International Music Festival as well as visiting Australia and South America.
 They also played return engagements at major venues in the United States.
 At one concert in the Royal Albert Hall, Queen Elizabeth was so moved by the Beethoven Concerto that she invited Neveu up to the royal box for the second half.
-'On the platform,' wrote the critic of the New York Telegram, 'Ginette Neveu is an impressive figure – tall, dark, and with an imposing manner.
+'On the platform,' wrote the critic of the New York newspaper, the World-Telegram, 'Ginette Neveu is an impressive figure – tall, dark, and with an imposing manner.
 Whenever there is a rest for the violin she stands like an acolyte robed in white, her eyes fixed on the conductor ... it is fascinating.'